 Know that we’re sorry for your loss, and we’re here to help you move on after finding a family member’s body.
 To save you time and bring you the most important details, please view our checklist on what to do after death occurs.

-We’ve touched on grief a little in our other blogs, as well as the hoarding cleanup, which is usually needed after a found body situation.
+We’ve touched on grief a little in our other blogs, which is usually needed after a found body situation.
 With this article we’re going to explain the process of moving on after finding a dead body.
 We’ll assume this person is your family member, which is more tragic than finding a deceased stranger in an alley, for instance.

 We’ll also assume you’ve made the important emergency call to 911 or your local police, and the coroner has professionally removed the body.

 Regardless of which tradition your family keeps, or which spiritual house your loved one called home, the only way for friends and family to move on after a surprise death is some sort of ceremony.
 The sooner you can gather a group together and say goodbye, the sooner you’ll be able to move on.

 There are many affordable ways to hold a funeral or memorial service, so if you know that you want to but funds are tight, it is still a possibility.

 The next step will be household cleanup, and that’s where Suicide Cleanup can help.

 We’re not going to mince words, but we won’t get too graphic either.
 Dead humans are awful messes.
 If the body is any more than a few hours old, there can be a horrible smell.
 The longer a body was left, the worse the odor.
 And it tends to permeate the home – carpet, furniture, drapes and bedding in particular.